 “Did my parents know about this?”

 “No. But my parents knew and Shasta’s parents knew," Jean replied.
 They helped me keep up the illusion that I was pregnant.
 After Sarah was born we even put on a performance at my house with me in bed holding the baby, and Shasta sitting next to me…” She smiled.
 “Helping.”

 Terry faced the windows again and watched the tennis match for a while.
 “I wish I’d known.”
 He turned back toward the girls.
 “But it wouldn't have mattered… Sarah’s been my daughter ever since I picked her up and held her in my arms that first time.”

-He picked his way out of the empty room littered with debris.
+He turned slowly and picked his way out of the empty room littered with debris.
 From the doorway he looked back at the smog-dimmed windows and the rain outside.

 Downstairs, Jeb, who’d been in Terry’s high school physics class and who’d been hired to help guard the school until demolition began, asked him: “Did you find what you were looking for, professor?”

 “Thanks, Jeb,” Terry answered.
 “Yes.
 I found it all.”

 He walked out into the rain and headed for his car and for home, which had been empty and echoing since Jean's death.
 “I think I’ll see if Sarah and Tim can visit for a while,” he said to himself.